wlmoi/13223048_GPIOAssignment_VLSI/README.md

 - If `python` is not found on Windows, install Python 3 from python.org and enable "Add Python to PATH" during installation or enable the App Execution Alias in Settings.
 - If the notebook fails to import `pynq` on the board, verify you are using the correct PYNQ image and that the overlay bitstream matches the HWH.

----
-If you'd like, I will now commit the current files to git with a clear message (I will not push).
-Say "commit" and I'll create the local commit for you.